-Six killed in Sacramento shooting as police report at least 15 victims
+Sacramento shooting: Six killed as police report at least nine wounded

 Six people are dead following a shooting in downtown Sacramento, California, police said.

-Police reported at least 15 victims from the shooting, which occurred early Sunday morning.
+Police reported at least nine people were wounded in the shooting, which occurred early Sunday morning.

 “Please avoid the area as a large police presence will remain and the scene remains active,” the Sacramento Police Department said on Twitter.
 Police said “9th St to 13th St is closed between L St & J” as authorities investigate the deadly incident.

 Community activist Berry Accius told the Associated Press of the chaotic scene: “The first thing I saw was like victims.
 I saw a young girl with a whole bunch of blood in her body, a girl taking off glass from her, a young girl screaming saying, ‘They killed my sister.’
-A mother running up, ‘Where’s my son, has my son been shot?’”
-“You know, commotion, trauma.
+A mother running up, ‘Where’s my son, has my son been shot?’”“You know, commotion, trauma.
 It’s just a lot of things that, you know, you don’t want to see,” he added.

 The Associated Press contributed reporting.